Orpowell/Chinese-Spring-NLR-Tree/README.md

-# XXX
+# NLR Finder

-XXX identifies and extracts the best (longest) protein sequence from transcripts annotated by NLR-annotator for phylogenetic analysis and visualisation with [iTOL](https://itol.embl.de/).
+NLR Finder identifies and extracts the best (longest) protein sequence from transcripts annotated by NLR-annotator for phylogenetic analysis and visualisation with [iTOL](https://itol.embl.de/).
 Note this tool has only been tested on the Chinese Spring v2.1 Reference Genome and may not work for another genomes (see Issues).

 This code is based on an analysis performed by [Burkhard Steuernagel](https://github.com/steuernb/wheat_nlr/blob/master/java/src/PreparePhylogenetics.java) for [The NLR-Annotator Tool Enables Annotation of the Intracellular Immune Receptor Repertoire](https://doi.org/10.1104/pp.19.01273).

 ## Dependencies

-    Pandas
+    Pandas v2.1.4
-    Biopython
+    Biopython v1.78
     NLR-annotator v2.1 (required for NLR annotations)
+    iTOL v6

 ## Usage

-XXX can be run using the following command:
+NLR Finder can be run using the following command:

     python3 src/main.py \
     -c cds.fasta \